Moving from Malaysia

 New Zealand has a wide range of educational options to choose - great secondary schools, world-ranked universities and respected technical and language institutes.

-Students here are encouraged to be flexible, creative and questioning, and to be independent self-starters when it comes to finding answers.
+Students here are encouraged to be flexible, creative, questioning, and to be independent self-starters when it comes to finding answers.
 It’s great preparation for further education or for the real world of employment in New Zealand, back home in Malaysia or even further afield.

 Study in New Zealand